autonomymobilitylab/HenryRTD/docs/source/gnss.rst

             ' * ': guide for numerical codes not located

 In addition, note that the **gps_msgs** package, which includes the **GPSFix** and **GPSStatus** message types, is yet to have a complete ROS 2 documentation page for the topic information.
 The most detailed available documentation is mainly from ROS 1 (from which the package was ported), which is partially applicable (albeit some differences to the message structure).

-For detailed information on the web for this topic, you can refer to the following resources:
+For detailed information on the web for the ROS2 GNSS topic, you can refer to the following resources:

 1. Github repository (**humble** branch): https://github.com/novatel/novatel_oem7_driver/tree/humble